singletongue/aio2-tfidf-baseline/README.md

 This is a very simple question answering system, which is developed as a lightweight baseline for AIO2 competition.

-In training stage, the model builds a sparse matrix of TF-IDF features from the questions in training dataset.
+In the training stage, the model builds a sparse matrix of TF-IDF features from the questions in training dataset.
-In inference stage, the model predicts answers of unseen questions by finding the most similar training question to the input one by computing dot product of TF-IDF features.
+In the inference stage, the model predicts answers of unseen questions by finding the most similar training question to the input by computing dot product scores of TF-IDF features.

-Therefore, the model will not be able to predict completely unseen answers.
+Therefore, in principle, the model cannot predict answers unseen in the training data.

 ## Steps to experiment with the model